ajmolstad/HierMultinom/Application/README.md

 The file mrMLR.rds is the estimated regression coefficient matrix from the first replicate with p = 2000 and n\_train = 20000.
 This is used to create the regression coefficient matrix image in Section 7.

 Running these analyses is both time and resource intensive.
 Currently one needs access to a high-performance computing system with long computing times (say, ~4-5 days) and many CPUs.
-If you would like the complete results directly, please contact the first author at the email above.
+If you would like the complete result files directly, please contact the first author at the email above.